See what’s new here.

 When a vehicle is classified as not communicating, its color is set to black.
 A vehicle is considered to be not communicating if one of the following conditions is true:

-The Highlight groups setting will set all vehicle icons belonging to a specified group to the group’s pre-defined color and all excluded vehicles to gray.
+The Highlight groups setting will set all vehicle icons belonging to a specified group to the group’s predefined color and all excluded vehicles to gray.
 Both the descriptor text and the relevant side-menu entries will be set to match the group’s color to indicate the group's participants.

 To highlight groups:

-You can select multiple vehicles for display on the map.
-The map will automatically adjust the zoom level to include all vehicles from your selection on the screen.
-More information can be obtained by hovering your cursor over the vehicle to display the status, name, and address of the device.
+You can select multiple vehicles to display on the map.
+The map automatically adjusts the zoom level to include all vehicles in your selection.
+Device locations are refreshed every 15 seconds, based on the last known position.
+If the position cannot be transmitted (i.e. underground garage, poor coverage), the display update may be delayed.
+You can obtain more information by hovering your cursor over the vehicle to display the status, name, and address of the device.